saezlab/cache-manager/docs/community/contribute-codebase.md

 1. You can then click on Commits and Files Changed to make sure everything looks okay one last time.

-1. Write a descriptive title that includes prefixes.
-Omnicache uses a convention for title prefixes, most commonly, `feat:` for features, `fix:` for bug fixes, and `refactor:` for refactoring.
+1. Write a descriptive title that includes prefixes. cache-manager uses a convention for title prefixes, most commonly, `feat:` for features, `fix:` for bug fixes, and `refactor:` for refactoring.

 1. Write a description of your changes in the `Preview Discussion` tab.
 This description will inform the reviewers about the changes you made, so please include all relevant information, including the motivation, implementation details, and references to any issues that you are addressing.